-We should be concerned, but not alarmed.
+We should be concerned.
 The number of cases and their locations indicate a degree of community transmission in multiple countries, many of which have never recorded monkeypox cases.

 Monkeypox is endemic to several regions in Africa, but it has appeared in other countries before.
 Usually this has been isolated cases or outbreaks closely connected to travel to Africa or the international pet trade, as was the case in an outbreak in the US in 2003.

-What’s different about this outbreak is that, at the time of writing (27 June 2022), 4,147 confirmed cases have been found in 29 countries in Europe, the Americas the Middle East and Australia, far from the countries of Central and West Africa where monkeypox is endemic.
+What’s different about this outbreak is that, at the time of writing (23 July 2022), more than 16,000 cases have been reported in 75 countries and territories, along with five deaths.
+This includes growing case numbers in Europe, the Americas the Middle East and Australia, far from the countries of Central and West Africa where monkeypox is endemic.

 Unusually, most cases so far have been concentrated in a specific community – those who identify as gay, bisexual, or other men who have sex with men (MSM).
 We don’t fully understand the reasons for this, and further research is needed to understand why this community is particularly affected.